 Dr Speiser has taught throughout the world and believes in the use of the arts as a way of communicating across borders and across cultures.
 She believes in the power of the arts to create the conditions for personal and social change and transformation.
 Her interests and expertise lie in the areas of working with communities under duress through an integrated arts approach.
 Many of her publications are grounded in her work with trauma and cross-cultural conflict resolution through the arts.
 In addition, she is an expert in the creation and performance of ‘rites of passage rituals’ and in the use of performance in expressive therapy practice.

-Her contributions to the field have made her an international leader in dance and expressive therapy, and most recently earned her a Fulbright Scholar Award as well as a lifetime achievement award from the Journal of Applied Arts and Health in 2019.
-Other awards include the 2014 Distinguished Fellows Award from the Global Alliance for Arts and Health and a 2015 Honorary Fellow Lifetime Achievement award from the Israeli Expressive and Creative Arts Therapy Association (ICET)
+Her contributions to the field have made her an international leader in dance and expressive therapy, and most recently earned her Fulbright Scholar Awards in 2020 and 2023 as well as a lifetime achievement award from the Journal of Applied Arts and Health in 2019.
+Other awards include the 2014 Distinguished Fellows Award from the Global Alliance for Arts and Health and a 2015 Honorary Fellow Lifetime Achievement award from the Israeli Expressive and Creative Arts Therapy Association (ICET).